Angular-Dynamic-Hooks/Documentation/documentation/how-to-use.md

   <h1 class="page-title-text">How to use</h1>
 </div>

-There are two ways to use the library in Angular: In a template via the `DynamicHooksComponent` or programmatically via the `DynamicHooksService`.
+There are two ways to use the library in Angular: In a template via the [DynamicHooksComponent]({{ "documentation/configuration#dynamichookscomponent" | relative_url }}) or programmatically via the [DynamicHooksService]({{ "documentation/how-to-use#programmatic-usage-with-service" | relative_url }}).

 ## Starting out

 In the [Quickstart example]({{ 'documentation/quickstart' | relative_url }}), we have already seen how to use the component in a minimal way.
-Just import the `DynamicHooksComponent` where you need it and pass in your content as well as the components to look for:
+Just import the <a href="https://github.com/Angular-Dynamic-Hooks/ngx-dynamic-hooks/blob/1a94c3517235a2b2d571379d1cfce88958cb3f66/projects/ngx-dynamic-hooks/src/lib/components/dynamicHooksComponent.ts" target="_blank">`DynamicHooksComponent`</a> where you need it and pass in your content as well as the components to look for:

 ```ts